nth-chile/gagesalzano2/_posts/2017-03-18-Assorted-Logos.md

 </div>

 Sometimes the logo designs itself.
-The "O" and "C" in the name OnCorps are overlaid to symbolize a donut chart.
+The "O" and "C" in the name are overlaid to symbolize a donut chart for this data analysis company

 {{slide['end']}}